Data.gov.uk: Data use and licensing

-data.gov.uk offers a wide range of public sector data, ranging from traffic statistics to crime figures.
-The data can be used for private or commercial purposes.
-The aim is to kick-start the development of services that find novel ways to make use of the information.

 All data included in data.gov.uk is covered either by Crown copyright protections, or the database right, or copyright have been licensed to the Crown.
 In turn, all data available on data.gov.uk is available under a worldwide, royalty-free, perpetual, non-exclusive licence which permits use of the data under the following conditions: the copyright and the source of the data should be acknowledged by including an attribution statement specified by data.gov.uk, which is name of data provider' data © Crown copyright and database right.
 The inclusion of the same acknowledgement is required in sub-licensing of the data, and further sub-licences should require the same.
 The data should not be used in a way that suggests that the data provider endorses the use of the data.
 And the data or its source should not be misrepresented.

 The Open Government Licence (OGL) applies to Crown copyright data, and permits anyone to copy, distribute, and transmit the data, adapt the data, exploit the data commercially, whether by sub-licensing it, combining it with other data, or by including it in products and applications.
 The terms of the licence are aligned with any Creative Commons Attribution 3.0 licence.
 Hence data.gov.uk data can be mixed with information licensed under Creative Commons licences to create derivative work, which can be distributed under the Creative Commons Attribution 3.0 licence.
 When users submit information to data.gov.uk, they grant the Crown a non-exclusive, irrevocable right to use and pass on all public information submitted, such as descriptions of ideas and screenshots of apps, as well as the right to re-use allow the re-use of that information.
 All content on the site is placed under the same licence terms as the data, though user ideas and application remain their own.

 The Crown copyright licence does not affect fair dealing or fair use rights, or any other exceptions and limitations to copyright or database rights.
 The data are licensed 'as is', and data.gov.uk does not accept liabilities in relation to the data or provide warranties.
 Neither does data.gov.uk guarantee the continued supply of the data.